jukobo/jukobo.github.io/_posts/2024-03-19-Assignment-2.markdown

 In the first plot of the subplot, a comprehensive overview of the crime trend from 2003 to 2015 is presented.
 It can be seen, that the prostitution rate peaked in 2003 and again in 2007, from where it steadily declined until 2015.

-Looking closer at the subplot, Thursdays emerged as the day with the highest frequency of crimes, totaling 3630 incidents, whereas Sundays witnessed the fewest, with only 1059 reported crimes, .
+Looking closer at the subplot, Thursdays emerged as the day with the highest frequency of crimes, totaling 3630 incidents, whereas Sundays witnessed the fewest, with only 1059 reported crimes, see table 1.

 <!-- <div style="margin-left: auto;
             margin-right: auto;